gaswelder/che/README.md

 _No function prototypes_.
 Forward declarations and prototypes are necessary for a single-pass C compiler.
-Here, it's not necessary, and the translator will make a pre-pass and generate all prototypes automatically, so this example will work:
+This one is a multi-pass translator, so it can as well generate all needed prototypes for the underlying C compiler.
+So this example will work:

 ```c
 int main() {